 Initially, I reflected on the thought that brands shouldn’t get political.
 Or rather, I dislike it when brands bandwagon political issues.
-As a member of the LGBT community, I see it all the time in adverts.
-Various products telling me they’re great because in their advert they have the guts to show two guys kissing.
+As a member of the LGBT community, I see it all the time in the casting of adverts.

-Sadly, all too often this approach comes down to a box-ticking exercise.
-It’s a shallow version of diversity; it’s representation by visual mix rather than respecting and embracing any cultural or attitudinal differences.
+All too often, this is a box-ticking exercise and a shallow version of diversity.
+It’s representation by visual mix rather than respecting and embracing any cultural or attitudinal differences.

-So when it came to Army of Nannies, I paused, to not jump on the bandwagon.
-But to also build a response that will contribute to a real and sustainable difference, and one that we can build on.
+So, when it came to Army of Nannies, I paused, so as to not jump on the bandwagon.
+But to build a response that will contribute to a real and sustainable difference, and one that we can build on.

-Army of Nannies: achieving ‘We are all equal’
+Army of Nannies: Working to ‘We are all equal’

-While highly emotional and traumatic events are happening on a global level, I think we have to look to our worlds and work out how we can all act to make a difference.
+Inspired by global events, we have to look to our own worlds and work out how we can all act to make a difference.
 We must turn positive thoughts and words into actions.

-In that spirit, here are five principles we, at Army of Nannies, will adhere to:
+In that spirit, here are five principles we will adhere to:

 From launch, will make every effort to deliver inclusivity and equality.
 We will embody ‘we are all equal’ in everything we do.